fjudith/saltstack-kubernetes/README.md

 #### The recommended configuration is :

+- One or two proxy servers

+- One or three Etcd servers

-- one or three Kubernetes-Master (Salt-Master & Minion)
+- One or three Kubernetes Master (Salt-Master & Minion)

-- one or more Kubernetes-nodes (Salt-minion)
+- One or more Kubernetes Nodes (Salt-minion)

 The Minion's roles are matched with `Salt Grains` (kind of inventory), so you need to define theses grains on your servers :